-If water has already seeped out into your wall cavity behind these areas, you may want to tape a couple of sheets of cardboard across them before proceeding.
+If water has already seeped out into your wall cavity behind these areas, you may want to tape a couple of cardboard sheets across them before proceeding.

-This extra precaution can save you hours of time spent removing all excess moisture trapped in the walls after repairs are completed.
+This extra precaution can save you hours spent removing all excess moisture trapped in the walls after repairs are completed.